MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/test-release/portal-config/live-service-config-ids-mp.md

 * **Use Partner Center to ingest and publish your UWP game.** Use Partner Center to configure Xbox Live services.
 Your game will use the service configuration that you created in Partner Center.

-For more detail on this process, including items which are *not* self-service, see [Getting started with cross-play games](get-started-with-partner/get-started-with-cross-play-games.md).
+For more detail on this process, including items which are *not* self-service, see [Configuring cross-play for Xbox and Windows 10 in Partner Center](live-config-cross-play-xbox-win10.md).

 ### Separate versions of Xbox One and PC/Mobile games that are not cross-play